 When it comes to orchestrating a first date, the suggestion of 'we could go grab a drink somewhere' is conventional but lacks creativity.
-The Bar as a venue for first date small talk is the 20-30-40-50-plus-somethings dating default.
+The bar as a venue for first-date small talk is the 20-30-40-50-plus-somethings dating default.
 It's non-committal and virtually foolproof.
 But as a date concept, the classic 'grabbing a drink' milieu isn't exactly memorable.

-So if you feel it's time to spice up your game, here are some ideas to get you started.
-From budget-friendly daytime spots to revamped tried-and-true classics, this is your guide to Sydney date ideas providing an alternative to your regular rotation of bars.
+So, if you feel it's time to spice up your game, here are some ideas to get you started.
+From budget-friendly daytime spots to revamped tried-and-true classics, this is your guide to Sydney date ideas, providing an alternative to your regular rotation of bars.

 In a city as spectacular as Sydney, why wouldn't you want to head outdoors?
-And there's something uniquely romantic about a sunset picnic by the water in a garden created by a local cultural icon.
+There's something uniquely romantic about a sunset picnic by the water in a garden created by a local cultural icon.
 Wendy Whiteley's Secret Garden is a leafy haven with history, hidden artworks and harbour views.
 And it is just as suitable for a leisurely stroll as it is for flinging out the rug and having a couple of beers.
 It's scenic and, importantly, as budget-friendly as you want it to be.
 Check out our favourite Sydney picnic spots if all goes well and you're up for a second date.

 Before you groan in protest at the idea of a movie as a date option, think again.
 Golden Age is more than your average movie theatre.
 Hidden underneath one of the best hotels in Sydney at Surry Hills' Paramount House, this venue brings back the romance and nostalgia of cinema in its heyday.
 Screening beloved cult classics plus a thoughtfully selected program of recent releases, Golden Age's intimate session sizes make this spot perfect for taking someone special.